magento/devdocs/guides/v2.0/install-gde/install/hosted/hosted_start.md

 ---

 ## Hosted installation
 Before you can install the Magento software, you must get your hosted system ready.
-This topic is geared specifically for GoDaddy but you can use the same instructions for any other hosting provider.

 If your hosted system is already set up, go to <a href="{{ site.gdeurl }}install-gde/install/hosted/hosted_get-ftp.html#get-archive">Get the Magento software packages</a>.